Five Things to Do After a Car Accident in New Mexico

 In addition to establishing the percentage of liability for you and the defendant, an experienced attorney can also assess whether any other parties may be at fault; for example, if the defendant was working at the time of the accident, then their employer may be at fault, so long as the defendant was acting within the scope of his or her job at the time.
 Additionally, the manufacturers can sometimes be at fault if the accident was caused by defective parts; even government entities can be held liable if the accident was caused by the road or highway being improperly maintained.
-An experienced New Mexico injury lawyer can investigate your claim and make sure that everyone liable is held responsible.
+An experienced can investigate your claim and make sure that everyone liable is held responsible.

 Calculating damages in these kinds of cases can also be very difficult, which is why it is important to hire an New Mexico auto accident lawyer to make sure you are pursuing all possible avenues of compensation.
 Generally, these are the types of damages you may be able to recover:

 These include the typical costs that you incur from an accident, such as medical costs, property damages, lost wages, and loss of future earning potential if your injuries render you unable to return to work or perform your normal duties.
 While these are pretty straightforward expenses, keeping your bills, receipts, and other evidence of these losses in a safe, secure, and orderly fashion can greatly help the process of establishing the number of economic damages you are entitled to.

 These damages are not as obvious; they include pain and suffering damages, both physical and emotional.
 If a loved one died as a result of the accident, these can also include loss of consortium damages.
 Non-economic damages can be more difficult to establish than economic ones, but an experienced attorney can help ensure that you receive all that you are entitled to.

 zinda law group can help after your NM car accident